Meet Our Faculty

 Mrs. DeJong’s favorite Bible verse: I read/recall often Lamentations 3:21-23.
 This I recall to my mind, therefore I have hope.
 It is of the LORD's mercies that we are not consumed, because his compassions fail not.
 They are new every morning: great is thy faithfulness.

-Amy Kearns, B.A. in Sociology.
-Math and Drama Teacher*
+Mrs. Amy Kearns, B.A. in Sociology.
+Math Teacher*

 “I have a BA in Sociology.
 That being said, I do not recommend college for all students.
 I believe that college is a waste of time and money for a large population of kids.
 I thank God for leading me and guiding me through my life even before I acknowledged His existence.
 I thank Him and His ability to save me and all those who accept Him into their hearts.
 I met my husband in college through the Lord's leading.
 However, that is the only real use to my college career.
 IF a student KNOWS what he or she wants to do, and it requires college, then, by all means, this student should go to college and get that degree.
 But no one should go to college just because that's what everyone does, or because the student doesn't know what else to do.
 However, with the difficult post high school decisions students sometimes face, they can also have the confidence that God can work miracles ‘and we know that all things work together for good to those who love God, to those who are the called according to His purpose.’
 Romans 8:28”